apetrogianni/deep_movie_classification/README.md

 ```
 ### 1.3 Download the data

-You can download the data from the ["movie_shots_by_experiment"](https://drive.google.com/drive/folders/1saDBlGxu9SxtYkesu5G14W_zvXy1d5Bv?usp=sharing) folder, which contains all the .mp4 files _(along with the .npy files created after the feature_extraction process)_ for the movie shots, divided into 4 different experiments.
+You can download the data from the ["movie_shots_by_experiment"](https://drive.google.com/drive/folders/1saDBlGxu9SxtYkesu5G14W_zvXy1d5Bv?usp=sharing) folder, which contains all the .mp4 files _(along with the .npy files created after the feature extraction process)_ for the movie shots, divided into 4 different experiments.

 ## 2. Train

-By combining different shot categories; four classification tasks, one binary and three multi-label, are defined.
+By combining different shot categories; four _(one binary and three multi-label)_ classification tasks are defined.

 <details><summary>Experiments</summary>
 <p>